What is ectopic pregnancy?

-- 95% of all ectopic pregnancies implant within the fallopian tube.
+95% of all ectopic pregnancy cases implant within the fallopian tube.
 Non tubal implantation sites are uncommon and may involve the ovary, cervix, C-Section scar or abdominal cavity.

 Risks factors associated with tubal pregnancy:

-- Ultrasound – When the beta HCG reaches a level of 1500 miu/ml, an ultrasound can determine whether the pregnancy is located within the uterus (fig. 1) or outside (fig.2 - ectopic pregnancy).
+When the beta HCG reaches a level of 1500 miu/ml, an ultrasound can determine whether the pregnancy is located within the uterus or outside.

 Early diagnosis by ultrasound and assessment of the woman’s condition is critical in determining the appropriate care.